Trump Unleashed! President Calls Putin Out On Syrian Chemical Attack

-After more than a year of nothing but praise, admiration, and friendly overtures toward Vladimir Putin, President Trump issued a stern condemnation and a veiled threat directly to the Russian strongman via Twitter on Sunday.
+After more than a year of nothing but praise, admiration, and friendly overtures toward Vladimir Putin, President Trump issued a stern condemnation and a veiled threat directly to the Russian strongman via Twitter on Sunday, according to CNN.

 Trump called Syrian president Bashar al Assad an animal and blamed Putin personally for his part in the alleged Syrian chemical attack that killed dozens of civilians, including children.